PUP (band): Morbid Stuff (2018–2019)

 In May 2018, the band announced that they had finished tracking their third album in Toronto with Dave Schiffman and Darren McGill.
 Towards the end of 2018, the band released a zine entitled "Pup the Zine Vol. 1" containing a comic book and a flexi-disc for a live version of "My Life Is Over and I Couldn't Be Happier".

 In January 2019, the band released Pup the Zine Vol. 2 complete with a flexi-disc featuring a new single, "Kids", that they mailed out to fans over the course of the month.
 The zines additionally contained a press release and release date for the band's third album, Morbid Stuff, which was due on April 5, 2019.
 The second single from the album, "Free at Last", was released on February 27, 2019, and featured guest vocals from Eva Hendricks of Charly Bliss.
 The band performed "Kids" on Late Night with Seth Meyers on March 21, 2019, in anticipation of release of Morbid Stuff.
 Later in March 2019, the band released two new songs, "Scorpion Hill" and "Sibling Rivalry".
-The song "Sibling Rivalry" was featured in the soundtrack for NHL 20.